Changissnz/nu_merchant_principal/README.md

-important note, on the endurance of S against the onslaught of Agent A's offense, is that S could be "destroyed" in a way that Agent A would not perceive S, by some of its updated appearances, to be sophisticated by its standard.
+important note, on the endurance of S against the onslaught of Agent A's offense, is that S could be "destroyed" in a way that Agent A would not judge S, by some of its updated appearances, to be sophisticated by its standard.
 Yet, if the requirement of competence to endure is set in place, then the only way for Agent A to demonstrate that